dbt-labs/docs.getdbt.com/website/docs/guides/microsoft-fabric-qs.md

 - Load the Jaffle Shop sample data (provided by dbt Labs) into your Microsoft Fabric warehouse.
 - Connect dbt Cloud to Microsoft Fabric.
-- Take a sample query and turn it into a model in your dbt project.
-A model in dbt is a select statement.
+- Turn a sample query into a model in your dbt project.
+A model in dbt is a SELECT statement.
 - Add tests to your models.
 - Document your models.
 - Schedule a job to run.